PavlosIsaris/music-file-transformer/README.md

 ## About the app

-This is a simple Python script that, given an audio file extensions, searches for files of this extensions and transforms them to .mp3
+This is a simple Python script that, given some audio file extensions, searches for files of this extensions and transforms them to .mp3

 ## Features